Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 Check Your Credit with Credit SesameSoFi Savings: Best Overall Value

-SoFi Savings balances a competitive 4.50% APY with exceptional features: a $300 new account bonus, zero account minimums, and integration with SoFi's broader financial platform.
-The $300 bonus essentially compensates for the 0.51% APY difference versus UFB Direct on a $50,000 deposit for the first year.
+SoFi Savings balances a competitive 3.30% APY standard rate (up to 4.00% with qualifying direct deposit) with exceptional features: a $300 new account bonus, zero account minimums, and integration with SoFi's broader financial platform.
+The $300 bonus essentially compensates for the 0.71% APY difference versus UFB Direct on a $50,000 deposit for the first year.

 Best for: First-time HYSA users, SoFi customers, and anyone who values simplicity.
 The intuitive mobile app and $300 bonus make this an excellent starting point for people new to high-yield savings.